Understanding online payroll

 Ready to simplify your payroll?
 Get one month free and see how Xero makes paying your team easier.

-Here are answers to common questions about using Xero for payroll.
+Here are answers to frequently asked questions about online payroll.

 Can Xero be used for payroll?